 d) Just as the 2016 Summer Olympics in Rio de Janeiro were starting, author John Lindner remarked, in Brazil Confronts Modern-Day Slavery, “while the world’s spotlight is on Brazil, it’s fitting to applaud the country in its quest to eradicate modern slavery from its borders.”
 (July 28, 2016)

-e) Leonardo Sakamoto is a gladiator in the fight against modern slave labor.
-The International Labour Organization estimates 21 million people are modern slaves around the world generating US$150 billion a year in illicit profits.
-In this strong, hopeful talk, Sakamoto shares 21st century tools to combat a 21st century scourge that far from being a relic of the past, continues to grow.
-Journalist, doctor in political science and a professor of journalism at the Catholic University of Sao Paulo, Sakamoto is an advisor to the United Nations Fund of Contemporary Forms of Slavery.
+e) In this talk given at a TEDx event, Leonardo Sakamoto shares 21st century tools to combat a 21st century scourge that continues to grow.
+Journalist, doctor in political science, and a professor of journalism at the Catholic University of Sao Paulo, Sakamoto advises the United Nations Fund of Contemporary Forms of Slavery.
 He is also a founder and President of Reporter Brasil, an NGO that identifies and publicizes human rights violations and slave labor.
-Listen to a talk given at a TEDx event using the TED conference format but independently organized by a local community.
+His talk uses the TED conference format but was independently organized by a local community.
 (Video, 10:34, published on March 17, 2016)

 f) “Slavery: Video Interview with Xavier Plassat, Coordinator of the Brazilian Pastoral Land Commission Campaign Against Slave Labor,” (24:16 video, Salt and Light Productions).
 Brother Passat talks about the conditions of contemporary slavery in the Brazilian Amazon—including geographic isolation, indebtedness, and lack of support systems—and the root causes of slavery, such as landlessness, joblessness, and lack of access to education and healthcare.
 Plassat also addresses our connection to these problems as consumers in the global economy.
 Video ends with a reading of Isaiah 61:1-2 proclaiming “liberty to the captives.”